 When a manufacturer decides to offshore its production process to Mexico, it may worry that its culture of collaboration may not translate to the new factory.
 The production environment relies on teamwork between employees to produce quality products and maintain a safe workplace.
-Team building is also crucial to an efficient workforce and employee retention, yet it can be difficult for manufacturers to encourage a culture of teamwork if the company didn't partner with an experienced shelter company for its maquiladora in Mexico.
-The Mexican workforce is highly skilled in fabrication, yet manufacturers often need help managing its employees to foster teamwork among in the workplace.
+The Mexican workforce is highly skilled in fabrication, yet manufacturers often need help managing its employees to foster teamwork within the workplace.

-Here are three ways shelter companies are able to aid a manufacturer in creating a culture of teamwork after expanding to Mexico:
+Here are three ways Manufacturing Communities are able to aid a manufacturer in creating a culture of teamwork after expanding to Mexico:

 Industry Week suggested companies looking to begin fostering teamwork to start the process by defining and communicating the business' core goals to the workforce.
 Doing this helps align the entire workforce with the vision of the company, but when manufacturers expand to Mexico, their goals may not translate due to cultural differences.